OanhT04/Bill-Of-Materials-DBMS-Object-Relation-Mapping-Python-and-PostgreSQL/README.md

         • Database connection management
         • table creation from ORM models and CRUD/software instructs database (reducing the need for mnual and repetitive SQL inputs)
         • Transaction handling (commit / rollback) -> ORM syncs operations to DB
-        • Foreign key and relationship enforcement on application level -> allows for simpler and readable error handling with invalid data input or operations
-        • Session lifecycle and connection pooling
-        • Bulk data seeding through the seed script
 - Includes sample data to model CRUD functions on Motorcycle Parts, Vendors and Usages
 - Recursive traversal of assembly hierarchies to display the hierarchy of parts from sample data

-Takeaways from Object Relation Mapping Design and it's Significance for managing data and automating DML in a Business context
-- Hides database complexity: Developers can focus on business logic rather than writing and optimizing SQL queries, due to features like automatic CRUD operations and schema generation.
-- User interface: Guides users through safe workflows with menu options to ensure users can only perform valid actions in the correct order.
-Python application rejects invalid data before attempting to commit to database; reducing errors and confusion (updating employee record, inserting a part, viewing data, etc).
--  Instead of cryptic SQL error messages, users receive understandable business rule violation error messages when operation is rejected.
-Relationships like “an assembly must reference valid components” or “a vendor cannot be deleted if it is still in use” are enforced by the application.
-- Changes to the database schema or business logic can often be managed and rewritten within the ORM layer, reducing the risk of breaking the application; and it is flexible across multiple RDBMS

-• Improves trust in data: When data integrity is enforced automatically, stakeholders can rely on the system for planning, inventory management, and analysis.

-• Allows focus on decisions, not mechanics: Users spend time managing components and assemblies rather than worrying about how data is stored or related.

 Enforced data integrity through User Interface: